omnibor/spec/SPEC.md

 ### Build tool persistence of related metadata

-When persisting an output artifact to a file system, if the build tool has additional metadata to persist that makes refernce to the Artifact Dependency Graph (ADG), it should persist that metadata to a subdirectory of the directory to which the output artifact is being written of the form: ```.bom/metadata/${tool}/```.
+When persisting an output artifact to a file system, if the build tool has additional metadata to persist that makes reference to the Artifact Dependency Graph (ADG), it should persist that metadata to a subdirectory of the directory to which the output artifact is being written of the form: ```.bom/metadata/${tool}/```.
 Filenaming and subdirectory structure below that point is at the discretion of the build tool.
 ## Annex A